-Red Poppy is dedicated to promoting the power of Latin American poetry: the power to evoke emotions and foster social consciousness.
-Our current priority is completing an important documentary on the Chilean Nobel Laureate activist Pablo Neruda.
-We are also creating a bilingual anthology of Latin American "Poetry in Resistance".
-We have official 501(c)3 status with the IRS.
+Red Poppy is dedicated to promoting the power of Latin American poetry to evoke emotions and foster social consciousness.
+Our current priority is completing an important documentary film on the Chilean poet Pablo Neruda.
+His faith in the “poet’s obligation” to use poetry to bear witness to injustice and promote progressive social change inspires our work.
+We are a 501(c)3 non-profit organization.

-Making a difference in this world, one poem at a time.
+Trying to make a difference, one poem at a time.

 Some of the faces of the Red Poppy family:

-(none of the three below have yet to take any pay for their Red Poppy
+(none of the five below have yet to take any pay for their Red Poppy